Home - Sauces - Tangy Lemon Tahini Dressing (No Maple Syrup)

 A small dish of tahini sauce on a plate, surrounded by raw carrots, cucumbers and leafy lettuce.

-All-Purpose Lemon Tahini Salad Dressing
+Tangy Lemon Tahini Dressing (No Maple Syrup)

 Karen Tedesco